OVGA Design Review

 Timing

-We encourage projects to come to VDRP at an early stage, then at key stages of design development.
+We encourage projects to come to review at an early stage, then at key stages of design development.
 Design review adds most value when ideas are still fluid and projects return for consecutive reviews.
 However we can see projects at master plan, concept options, schematic design, through to planning and tender documents or at any stage in between.

 Design Review Process